verbb/formie/packages/docs/vue/client-rendered/overview.md

 Use GraphQL when:

-- your app already standardizes on GraphQL
+- your app already standardises on GraphQL
 - you want transport to stay inside an existing GraphQL client workflow
 - you want to load `formieClientForm` yourself or through your existing data layer

 For client-rendered forms, GraphQL covers more than the initial load.
 Formie also uses GraphQL mutations for submit, session refresh, and page changes.

-## GraphQL query
+## GraphQL Query

 For GraphQL client-rendered forms, load `formieClientForm`: